sanjayankur31/ankursinha.in/content/an-applet-for-cricket-lovers.rst

 :date: 2010-05-12 08:25
 :author: ankur
 :category: Tech
-:tags: cricket, Fedora, GNOME applet, linux
+:tags: Fedora
-:tags: cricket, Fedora, GNOME applet, linux
+:tags: Fedora
-:tags: cricket, Fedora, GNOME applet, linux
+:tags: Fedora
-:tags: cricket, Fedora, GNOME applet, linux
+:tags: Fedora
 :slug: an-applet-for-cricket-lovers

 Arun has already `blogged`_ about this.
 This is a more "technical" post